 To conclude we need to show $P_{n,d}$ is not isomorphic to $H_n^d$.
 Suppose for a contradiction that they are.
-By the Kurosh subgroup theorem \cite{Kurosh1934} centralizers in $H_n$ are cyclic.
-It follows that centralizers of non-cyclic subgroups in $H_n^d$ are (up to relabelling factors) of the form $H_n^{d-1}\times \{1\}$.
-Similarly, centralizers of non-cyclic subgroups in $P_n^d$ are (up to relabelling factors) of the form $N_n^{d-1}\times \{1\}$.
+By the Kurosh subgroup theorem \cite{Kurosh1934} centralisers in $H_n$ are cyclic.
+Now, it follows that the non-abelian subgroups of $H_n^d$ that are centralisers of non-cyclic groups are (up to relabelling factors) of the form $H_n^{d-1}\times \{1\}$.
+The subgroups (up to relabelling factors) of the form $N_n^{d-1}\times \{1\}$ of $P_{n,d}$ are characterised similarly.
 But these latter groups are not finitely generated.
 A contradiction.
 We conclude $P_{n,d}$ is not isomorphic to $H_n^d$ and so $H_n^d$ is neither Grothendieck rigid nor profinitely rigid in the absolute sense. \end{proof}

-\begin{thm} Let $G_1, \ldots, G_{\ell}$ be finitely generated, residually finite groups such that for all $1 \leq j \leq \ell$ the centralizer of a nonabelian subgroup of $G_j$ is trivial.
-Assume also that at least four of the $G_j$ have a subgroup of index $2$.
-Let $d \geq 2$.
-The genus of is infinite. \end{thm}